 What offences are investigated?

-We will investigate offences of dangerous driving, driving without due care and attention, careless driving, using a mobile phone, not wearing a seat belt, contravening a red traffic light, contravening solid white lines and other offences where the driver is clearly not in proper control of the vehicle.
+The police will investigate offences of dangerous driving, driving without due care and attention, careless driving, not wearing a seat belt, contravening a red traffic light, contravening solid white lines, and other offences where the driver is clearly not in proper control of the vehicle.
 We are unable to deal with incidents of poor parking or other parking infringements.

 I cannot read the number plate of the offending vehicle, can you enhance it?

-No. We cannot enhance recorded footage, if you are unable to read the vehicle number plate from the original clip, then we are unlikely to be able to read it when replaying the footage.
+No. The police cannot enhance recorded footage, if you are unable to read the vehicle number plate from the original clip, then the police are unlikely to be able to read it when they replay the footage.

 How do I report an offence?